ClarkHobbie/miranda/README.md

 ```
 SYNCHRONIZE START <UUID> <host> <port> <time>
 ```
+## Dead nodes
+Each node in a cluster sends out a heart beet message.
+If the heart beet is not responded to in the number of milliseconds specified br Miranda.PROPERTY_HEART_BEAT_INTERVAL then the node is assumed to be dead.

+The system responds to a dead node by sending out a dead node message and by setting a timer for Miranda.PROPERTY_DEAD_NODE_TIMEOUT milliseconds.
+The dead node message also contains the sending node's UUID and an integer bid.
+The node with the highest bid becomes the new leader.
+If a tie has occurred, the nodes respond with a tie message and the process begins again.

+When the dead node timer expires, the nodes respond with a leader message with the UUID of the new leader.

+The leader determines which nodes will take responsibility for delivering what messages.

 ## Files
 Miranda uses files to do a number of things.
 Theses files include